ACM Distinguished Members

 A minimum of 4, and a maximum of 5, endorsements are required.
 At least 2 of endorsers must be current ACM professional members, preferably individuals who are themselves ACM Fellows or ACM Distinguished Members.

 Endorsers must have personal knowledge of the candidate's work.
 The endorsers attest that they know the candidate's work, that the nomination accurately describes his/her achievements, and that they believe the accomplishments meet the criteria for Distinguished Member.
-Most importantly, they provide a brief endorsement statement giving their personal assessment of the candidate's key achievements and impact on the computing field (limited to 400 words).
+Most importantly, they provide a brief endorsement statement giving their personal assessment of the candidate's key achievements and impact on the computing field (limited to 2,500 characters, including spaces).
 It's the nominator's responsibility to ensure that each endorser will make individual, substantive comments that will strengthen the case for the candidate.
 Please note: the nominator cannot also serve as one of the endorsers.

 The nominator must contact potential endorsers to get their consent.
 We also recommend that endorsers be sent the information about what endorsements should include (the final section of the Advice to Nominators and Endorsers); many nominations fail simply because the endorsers didn't receive good instructions from the nominator.
 We strongly recommend that the nominator review a draft of each endorsement before it is submitted.
 Upon submission, nominators will receive an email from [email protected] containing a unique link to the endorsement form for their nomination.
 The link to this form must be sent to the endorsers.
 NOTE: After submitting the endorsement form, each endorser will be sent an email from [email protected] with an encrypted URL which must be used to confirm the endorsement.
 Please warn endorsers in advance that they should expect that email and be prepared to respond to it promptly (or should contact [email protected] if it doesn't arrive).